avijitashe/aravali_codefundo/README.md

 The front-end is a web application, while back-end does computing.
 The end-user interacts offline.

+## What does WebApp do?
+It allows updating database and retraining models at regular intervals.
+It is written In Python and Flask and deployed using Docker Image or simply on a VM Server.

 ## How does it work?
-1. Avaiable datasets from IMD is stored
+1. Avaiable datasets from IMD and Unisys is stored
-2. Newsapi API collects data like casualties, inches of rain, days of rain, people evacuated, shelters, expenses etc.
+2. Newsapi & NyTimes API collects data like casualties, inches of rain, days of rain, people evacuated, shelters, expenses etc.
 3. Database is periodically fused, updated
 4. Tweets, feedbacks are monitored
 5. Messages are composed with updates, forecast, damage etc